 - Threshold: Sets at what peak point a compressor begins to alter amplitudes

-Compressors can also be used to reduce – or “duck” – the volume of one track below another, which is commonly referred to as “sidechaining”.
+Compressors are some of the best mixing plugins you can have.
+They can also be used to reduce – or “duck” – the volume of one track below another, which is commonly referred to as “sidechaining”.
 This technique is especially useful in techno and electronic genres where a kick drum and bass are competing for the same frequency range.

 Since kicks and bass both have a lot of low-end frequency information, it can be difficult to hear each one properly when played simultaneously.
 An engineer would use a compressor to duct the volume of the bass every time the kick is played, thus giving the kick a perceived higher amplitude or volume.
 That way, the kick can be expressed and heard without the mix becoming too muddy.

 Whereas a compressor creates more of a gradual edit to perceived volume…

 a limiter places a hard stop – or “limit” – on where the audio peaks.

 Think of a limiter as big “speed limit” for music – accept, instead of not exceeding the speed, we don’t want to exceed a certain volume.